 The Agile Manifesto does not have a clear definition of a self-organizing team in the original document.
-However, over the years, agile project management methodology and scrum methodology experts have defined some of the important characteristics of a self-organizing team are:
+However, over the years, agile methodology and scrum methodology experts have defined some of the important characteristics of a self-organizing team are:

 1. Teamwork and collaboration

-When there is no manager to bring the team together and push orders, it is up to the members to communicate and work with each other.
+When there is no manager to bring the team together and push orders, it is up to the members to communicate effectively and work with each other.
 As a result, self-organizing teams need to be highly collaborative and work as a close unit.